jesseeproductions/coupon-creator/readme.txt

 * Initial Release and 1st Version and 1st Plugin!

 == Upgrade Notice ==
-= 2.3 =
+= 2.4 =
-This is a major update to the Coupon Creator Expiration and Help System and both it and Pro should be at least on 2.3 for them to work correctly.
+Coupon Creator Pro 2.4 is a complete refactor of the code base and both it and Coupon Creator Pro and 2.4 must be on 2.4 for them to work correctly.

 == Frequently Asked Questions ==
 <h4>What if I have support questions?</h4>